 Fall Webworm Info

 Webworms are caterpillars that weave loose webbing around the tree’s foliage whilst munching on leaves, resulting in plant stress and leaf loss.
-This larval “nest” may cover single leaves or leaf clusters, but more often entire branches covering several feet across.
+This larval “nest” may cover single leaves or leaf clusters, but more often entire branches covering several feet (1 to 2 m.) across.

-The webworm caterpillar is about an inch long with a black to reddish head and light yellow to greenish body with a mottled stripe of two rows of black tubercles and tufts of long whitish hairs.
-Adults appear as white moths with dark spots on the wings.
+Webworm caterpillars are about an inch (2.5 cm.) long with black to reddish heads and light yellow to greenish bodies with a mottled stripe of two rows of black tubercles and tufts of long, whitish hairs.
+Adults appear as white moths with dark spots on their wings.

 Tips for Controlling Fall Webworms